Economy

 Living Conditions

-India is nearing universal literacy, and historic gaps between socio-economic groups are narrowing
+India is nearing universal literacy, and historic gaps between socio-economic groups are narrowing.

 Living Conditions

 Independent India has brought almost every Indian child into school.
-But there's still a long way to go with higher education
+But there's still a long way to go with higher education.

 Economy

-Software service exports in particular have transformed the nature of international trade between India and the world
+Software service exports in particular have transformed the nature of international trade between India and the world.

 Population

 The majority of births every year in India are to women in their twenties.
-But as family sizes decline, the age at which women have their children is changing in unusual ways
+But as family sizes decline, the age at which women have their children is changing in unusual ways.

-DFI Updates
+Updates

 We built Data For India to expand everyone’s understanding of India through the data.
 We're beginning with six key socio-economic verticals - insights, charts and access to the underlying data